- Main Office

 Mildred has been working at ATDP for a number of years.
 Some of her favorite activities include working on the Elementary Division newsletter, taking pictures during the summer, and meeting ATDP families during orientation.
-She attended the University of California Berkeley where she obtained a BS in History and the Practice of Art.
+She attended the University of California Berkeley where she obtained a BA in History and the Practice of Art.